 Recognizing Your Anxiety Disorder

 The best way to tell if your bipolar disorder is causing your anxiety is if it cycles with your bipolar symptoms.
-Generally if they were separate disorders, the anxiety would persist regardless of where you are with your bipolar disorder.
+Generally, if they were separate disorders, the anxiety would persist regardless of where you are with your bipolar disorder.
 But determining this may be difficult.

 Even if anxiety is a symptom of bipolar disorder, it can still develop into its own disorder.
 If you develop panic attacks, generalized anxiety, social phobia, etc., it may not matter if your bipolar disorder caused them - it's likely that you'll still benefit from an anxiety treatment.